cunnie/docs/ghetto_raid.md

 We use an 80G file for our `bonnie++` tests.

+### Background / Setup
+Our FreeNAS server provides storage (data store) via iSCSI to VMs running on our ESXi server.
+This post does not cover setting up iSCSI and accessing it from ESXi; however, Steve Erdman has written such a blog post, "[Connecting FreeNAS 9.2 iSCSI to ESXi 5.5 Hypervisor and performing VM Guest Backups](http://www.erdmanor.com/blog/connecting-freenas-9-2-iscsi-esxi-5-5-hypervisor-performing-vm-guest-backups/)"

 ### Measurement over iSCSI
 Although we have measured the native performance of our NAS (i.e. we have run `bonnie++` directly on our NAS, bypassing the limitation of our 1Gbe interface), we don't find those numbers terribly meaningful.
 We are interested in real-world performance of VMs whose data store is on the NAS and which is mounted via iSCSI.